Siphon880gh/davinci-resolve-scripter/README.md

 Explanation: As of DaVinci 19.0.1 build 6, there is still a bug where all imported timelines will have fusion set to a negative frame (go look into Fusion page), which will make your motion effects fail.
 Until DaVinci fixed this bug (which started in 2021 as far as I know), this workaround of manipulating two tracks is required.

 7. Now we apply the code for motion effects which will be done through Fusion's engine.
-Adjust `apply_motion_effects_2_select` firstly which video track - and we'll keep it video track 1 - and then which clip you want to have which motion effects.
+Adjust `motion__input_scripts/apply_motion_effects_2_select.py` firstly which video track - and we'll keep it video track 1 - and then which clip you want to have which motion effects.
 Look into fusion_compiled for the .comp files that our API will load.
 First clip would be index 1, second clip would be index 2, etc. For each clip index, there needs to be a path to the effects .comp file.
-These fusion composition files are generated from index.html based off as few templates as possible at fusion_templates/.
+These fusion composition files are generated from `motion__input_scripts/index.html`based off as few templates as possible at fusion_templates/.

-If using index.html to generate specific fusion effect .comp files by fps and clip duration, make sure to input those settings and click "Refresh Below" button before saving the generated .comp files from the index.html dashboard.
+If using `motion__input_scripts/index.html` to generate specific fusion effect .comp files by fps and clip duration, make sure to input those settings and click "Refresh Below" button before saving the generated .comp files from the index.html dashboard.
 The fusion comps are zoom effects, as well as zoom pans to corners and sides.
+Btw, you have to open that index.html with a php server (Eg. MAMP)

 I recommend matching motion effects to what images make sense (for example if the focus should be at the top right of a picture, then you zoom-pan to the top right corner - fusion_compiled/10secs-24fps/zoompan_trc.comp).
 The motion effects needs to match the duration and fps of your clip, which you can see in the filepath (eg. "fusion_compiled/10secs-24fps/..")

-8. Copying and pasting into console: `apply_motion_effects_1.py`.
-Then next, copying and pasting into console the script you adjusted: `apply_motion_effects_2_select.py`
+8. Copying and pasting into console the contents of `unassemble__drop_scripts/apply_motion_effects_1.py`.
+Then next, copying and pasting into console the script you adjusted from `unassemble__drop_scripts/apply_motion_effects_2_select.py`

 Explanation: Free Davinci Resolve nerfed their APIs in various ways.
 Many Fusion composition related API does not work in a python file, but can be directly inputted into the DaVinco console even though it is using the python language.